Colorado Springs nightclub shooting: Responses and reactions

+Some have cited Colorado Springs' role as the "Evangelical Vatican" — recent home to numerous local, regional and major national Evangelical organizations, many of whom had strongly denounced LGBTQ+ people and/or their sexual choices — as a formative environment leading to the massacre.

+Democrats have also been criticized by some for historically not doing enough to counteract anti-trans narratives, and generally being reluctant to proactively defend the transgender community.

 The Church of Jesus Christ of Latter-day Saints released a statement condemning the shooting.
 The statement read, in part, "The senseless act of violence in Colorado Springs is of great sadness and concern to us.
-We are greatly troubled by any violence in our communities and condemn most especially violent acts that are the result of intolerance ..."
+We are greatly troubled by any violence in our communities and condemn most especially violent acts that are the result of intolerance..."

-In their responses to the shooting, several far-right pundits have promoted an LGBT grooming conspiracy theory, as well as perpetuating moral panic.
-Conservative media personality Tucker Carlson displayed a banner on his Fox News program Tucker Carlson Tonight that read "Stop Sexualizing Kids" while later hosting a guest who said that mass shootings would keep happening "until we end this evil agenda that is attacking children".
-YouTube commentator Tim Pool responded by criticizing the venue's drag show performances, saying, "We shouldn't tolerate pedophiles grooming kids.
-Club Q had a grooming event"; while right-wing commentators Matt Walsh, Candace Owens, Chaya Raichik, and Representative Marjorie Taylor Greene all continued to publish content targeting LGBTQ people, some of which focused specifically on the Colorado area.
+In their responses to the shooting, several far-right media pundits promoted the LGBTQ grooming conspiracy theory, as well as perpetuating moral panic.

+Conservative media personality and political commentator Tucker Carlson displayed a banner on his Fox News program Tucker Carlson Tonight that read "Stop Sexualizing Kids" while later hosting a guest who said that mass shootings would keep happening "until we end this evil agenda that is attacking children".

+YouTube political commentator and podcast host Tim Pool responded by criticizing the venue's drag show performances, saying, "We shouldn't tolerate pedophiles grooming kids.
+Club Q had a grooming event"; while other right-wing and conservative political commentators such as Matt Walsh, Candace Owens, Chaya Raichik, and Representative Marjorie Taylor Greene all continued to publish content targeting LGBTQ people, some of which focused specifically on the Colorado area.

 After issuing a statement in which she offered her prayers to those affected by the shooting and called for the lawless violence to end, Representative Lauren Boebert (R-CO) was accused of hypocrisy based on her history of anti-LGBTQ rhetoric.
 Her past comments have included false grooming narratives and the litter boxes in schools hoax.
 She has been criticized for blocking gun control laws.